 Have you seen a fertility doctor to confirm you are medically unable to carry a pregnancy yourself?

-Being infertile and being unable to carry a pregnancy may be very different things.
 A fertility clinic may recommend you try IVF first yourself before pursuing surrogacy.

 Is your egg quality or sperm quality is the reason for infertility?